px212/px212/source/english/index.md

 date: 2020-06-21 18:53:02
 ---

 Welcome!
 Thanks for visiting my homepage.
-I am an early-career climate researcher (postdoc) in [Institute of Atmospheric Physics](http://english.iap.cas.cn/) (IAP).
+I am an Associate Professor in [Institute of Atmospheric Physics](http://english.iap.cas.cn/) (IAP).
 I am working with [Prof. Lin Wang](https://sforest81.github.io/cn/), [Prof. Ping Huang](https://www.researchgate.net/profile/Ping_Huang17) and [Prof. Wen Chen](https://www.researchgate.net/profile/Wen_Chen13) on the [National Key Research and Development Program of China](http://cmsr.ac.cn/sites/default/files/973/index.html), which aims to improve our understanding about the East Asian monsoon dynamics.
 Having recieved my PhD in IAP in July 2019, I am currently reseaching the large-scale atmospheric dynamics in the middle latitudes and its implication for regional climate.
 By using the reananlysis data, idealized models and output from the GCMs, I hope to improve our understanding of key controls on the large-scale circulation in the middle latitudes, and how this may change in the future.
 You are warmly weclome to visit my [ResearchGate](https://www.researchgate.net/profile/Peiqiang_Xu), [GoogleScholar](https://scholar.google.com/citations?user=p66mFW4AAAAJ&hl=zh-CN) and [Twitter](https://twitter.com/peiqiang_xu) webpages.
 In addition, I am also very fond of doing geophysical fluid experiments.
 You can find the details of our lab [here](http://www.njugfd.org/home.html).

 **Email:** peiqiang@mail.iap.ac.cn